EU/EEA students in Finland

 The student’s right to reside in Finland is generally granted, provided the following two criteria are fulfilled:

-- The main purpose for their stay in Finland is to study at a Finnish educational institution
+- The main purpose of their stay in Finland is to study at a Finnish educational institution

 - The applicant has sufficient funds for the duration of their studies